-What is the federal minimum wage for tipped employees?
+What is the tipped minimum wage?

 Tipped minimum wage by state

-What does your state require?
+So, what does your state require?
+Take a look below.

 States that follow the federal tipped minimum wage